Governors Island Tolerance Monument-Vital National Symbol

 Each island embodies a unique facet of its own history that is inherent to the way we experience personal freedom.

-Geographically perfectly aligned in a triangle, the island triad thus composes a new ubiquitous American icon: The National Heritage Triangle.
+Geographically perfectly aligned in a triangle, the island triad thus composes a new, timeless American icon: The National Heritage Triangle.

 It will provide our children with an opportunity to understand the twin notions of tolerance and liberty of American freedom and imbue them with a deeper appreciation of the meaning of freedom in a pluralist society through broad awareness and conscious vigilance.